 I was once goaded by an overly friendly human resource director to come up with something I didn’t like about my boss.
 Although I initially resisted revealing anything, she eventually wore me down, and I confided I didn’t like the way he once handled a particular situation.
 She relayed that to my boss, and he called me into his office to discuss it.
 I learned this lesson the hard way.

 Don’t gossip.
 Although it can be hard to resist, gossip erodes the bonds of trust and integrity in any organization.
 And if you listen to gossip, whether you contribute or not, you’re part of the problem.
 You’ll be labeled a gossip, too, just for associating with gossipers.
 Walk away if necessary.

 Support your boss.
 Don’t speak negatively about your supervisor.
 Support her or him even if you don’t agree with the person.
 That’s part of being a team player.
 Certainly your actions or comments will be relayed to your boss anyway.
 Look for ways to solve problems and create solutions rather than criticize.
 Your relationship with your boss can make or break any work situation.

 Socialize with your coworkers.
 Don’t be an outsider.
 We’re all busy, but socializing is an important part of building relationships — especially at work.
-Make an effort to get to holiday parties, award dinners, company picnics, and the occasional dinner after hours.
+Make an effort to get to holiday parties, award dinners, company picnics, and the occasional dinner after hours or on days off.
 It will give you the chance to get to know your coworkers better.
 You’ll also get to rub elbows with the higher-ups and be more visible.
 But be sure to dress and act professionally.
 You’re still at work.